tobyink/advent-of-code/README.md

 - at least 4 days solved in PHP
 - at least 2 days solved in Raku
 - at least 2 days solved in Python
+- at least 2 days solved in Ruby
 - at least 1 day solved in C
 - at least 1 day solved in Java

-That's 30 solutions for 25 puzzles, so some days will have multiple solutions.
+That's 32 solutions for 25 puzzles, so some days will have multiple solutions.

 ## Solutions